What kind of online classes do you offer?

 I will strongly discourage you from doing this.
 The few people who have started with Part 2 have had a significant amount of difficulty picking up in the middle.
 Several of them went back and registered for Part 1.
 This program is intended to be taken sequentially and understanding the steps of how I teach from the beginning is important to being successful in later parts.
 If you are someone who has taken many workshops with me in person, please talk to me about whether you might be the exception to this.

 Everyone weaves and teaches tapestry differently.
 There is no standardized set of rules for the medium, so I am teaching the most successful ways to do the techniques from my perspective.
 If your prior teachers weave very differently than I do, chances are you'll be confused by starting in the middle of the course.
-The course is broken up into three parts for people who don't have time to take the whole thing at once, but each part does build on the one before.
+The course is broken up into three parts for people who don't have time or finances to take the whole thing at once, but each part does build on the one before.

 Are the videos subtitled?